| | |

 • Preheat the oven to 350 degrees.

-• Place them on a piece of tin foil then drizzle with some olive oil and wrap tightly.
+• Place them on a piece of foil, then drizzle with some olive oil and wrap tightly.

-• Remove outer paper off the garlic.
-Slice the top off the heads of garlic so the cloves are partially exposed.
+• Remove the outer paper from the garlic.
+Slice the tops off the heads of garlic so the cloves are partially exposed.

 • Drizzle with oil, and wrap each head of garlic in foil.

-• Peel the ginger and cut it into thin slices.
+• Peel the ginger and slice it into thin slices.

 • Arrange in a single layer, drizzle with oil, and wrap in foil.

-• Place all the foil packets on a baking sheet and place them into the oven to bake for 15 minutes.
+• Place all the foil packets on a baking sheet and place them in the oven for 15 minutes.

-• Remove the ginger (it should be softened), increase the oven temperature to 400, and roast the shallots and garlic for another 30 minutes until golden brown and very fragrant.
+• Remove the ginger (it should be softened), increase the oven temperature to 375 degrees.
+Continue roasting the shallots and garlic for 30 minutes, until golden brown and very fragrant.
 Open the packets and let them cool.

-• Make the curry paste by squeezing the garlic from their casings into the food processor.
+• Make the curry paste by squeezing the garlic from its casings into the food processor.

-• Add all of the other ingredients, using only two red chilies to start with.
+• Add all the other ingredients, using only two red chilies to start with.

 • Pulse or puree until the yellow curry paste reaches your desired consistency.